This page was printed on:

 No matter the age, your child will still need family support.
 Your child may ask you to attend certain appointments.

 Transitions can be stressful for you and your child.
-Studies show that young adults are more likely to experience organ rejection during this time, especially if they are not well prepared for the change (Non-compliance and transfer from pediatric to adult transplant unit.
-Watson et al. Peds Neph 2000.).
+Studies show that young adults are more likely to experience organ rejection during this time, especially if they are not well prepared for the change (“Non-compliance and transfer from pediatric to adult transplant unit.”
+Watson et al. Pediatric Nephrology, 2000).
 You can lower the risk by getting involved and developing a plan with your child.
-And know that transition doesn’t stop once your child transfers to an adult center.
+And know that transition doesn’t stop once your child transfers to an adult program.
 The transplant team can work with your child to make this transition as smooth as possible.

 An organ transplant provides your child with the opportunity to have a second chance at life with a healthy organ, if they follow guidelines for care.
 Many people will work with you and your child to achieve this goal.